 Cryptocurrency is a type of digital asset - a digital currency based on blockchain technology with the main purpose of serving as “money”.

-- Decentralised: Cryptocurrencies are not stored on a central computer.
-Instead they are stored on a network which is shared among a large number of users.
+Cryptocurrencies are not stored on a central computer.
+Instead, they are stored on a network that is shared among many users.

-- Peer-to-peer: To transfer cryptocurrencies to another person you do not need a central authority or a trusted third party (such as a bank) to confirm and secure your transactions.
+To transfer cryptocurrencies to another person, you do not need a central authority or a trusted third party (such as a bank) to confirm and secure your transactions.
 The transfer is made directly from one person’s wallet to another.

-- Consensus mechanism: A mechanism which ensures that all nodes (devices on the blockchain that maintains the blockchain) are synchronised with each other and are reaching an agreement about which transactions are legitimate in order to be added to blockchain (known as Proof-of-Work and Proof-of-Stake consensus mechanisms).
+A mechanism that ensures that all nodes (devices on the blockchain that maintains the blockchain) are synchronised with each other and are reaching an agreement about which transactions are legitimate in order to be added to blockchain (known as Proof-of-Work and Proof-of-Stake consensus mechanisms).

 The article does not constitute financial advice.